Follow Us on Facebook and Twitter

-If you receive HumanaNatura’s member newsletter or follow our NaturaLife blog, you know we make regular recommendations about planning, action, and celebration during the year, or rather during the natural year.
-This post provides background on these recurring recommendations, for your information and to share with others.
+If you follow HumanaNatura, you know that we make regular recommendations about planning, action, and celebration throughout the year, or rather throughout the natural year.

 Progressive Health Promotion Throughout the Natural Year full-size

-You may also know that the amount of sunlight grows and recedes during the solar year because our planet is tilted in its orbit around the sun.
-Because of this tilt, the earth’s two poles periodically lean into and then away from the sun as we travel around it, changing the amount of light each day, in an opposite or reciprocal way in the northern and southern hemispheres.
-Halfway in this recurring process are the equinoxes, a word meaning days of equal light and night.
-And at the endpoint of each increasing and decreasing half-year of light is a solstice.
+As you likely know, the amount of sunlight grows and recedes during the natural year since the Earth is tilted in its orbit around the sun, as are many or most planets.
+Because of this, the Earth’s two poles periodically lean toward and then away from the sun as we travel around it, changing the amount of light each day, and in an opposite or reciprocal way in the northern and southern hemispheres.
+Halfway in this recurring process are the two equinoxes, a word meaning days of equal light and night.
+And the endpoints of each increasing and decreasing half-year of light are the two solstices.

-In this ancient, sun-oriented heliocentric or approach to time-keeping, the natural year technically begins at opposite times of the year in the northern and southern hemispheres.
-Depending on the year, the natural new year occurs on roughly December 21st in the north and June 21st in the south of our planet.
+In this ancient, sun-oriented or heliocentric approach to time-keeping, the natural year technically begins at opposite times of the year in the northern and southern hemispheres.
+Depending on the year, the natural new year occurs about December 21st in the north and June 21st in the south of our planet.
 Since most of us live in the north, and owing to frequent origins of annual time-keeping from the winter solstice, many of the world’s modern and pre-modern calendar systems begin (or once began) at the winter solstice in the northern hemisphere.
-Notable exceptions to this pattern are lunar calendar systems.
+Notable exceptions are lunar calendars.

-In practice, our own personal cycles of progressive planning, action, and learning often occur quite rapidly when we first begin using the technique of Natural Living.
+In practice, our own cycles of planning, action, and learning often occur quite rapidly when we first pursue health-centered life.
 But this progressive cycling often slows over time.
-In part, this is natural and owes to the fact that, as our progressive plans become more established and tested in time, there is often less need for frequent planning.
-However, our cycling can also slow, and perhaps excessively and undesirably, if we do not create milestones or reminders to ensure that we begin new progressive cycles on a regular basis.
+In part, this is natural and reflects the fact that, as our progressive plans become more established and tested in time, there is often less need for frequent re-evaluation of our plans and actions.
+However, our cycling also can slow excessively and undesirably, especially when we do not create milestones or reminders to ensure that we using our learnings to seek and begin new progressive cycles on a regular basis.

-In our experience, fairly intensive personal planning twice-yearly or biannually strikes a good balance between too little and too much planning in our lives, especially as our use of the technique of Natural Living develops and we become more skilled in its practice.
-Always, we want to have enough experience with or learning from our previous plans as a foundation for each new progressive cycle, but we also do not want to plan so infrequently that we miss important opportunities for the compounding learning and health-increasing change that planning and Natural Living reliably foster.
-Again, we have found that intensive planning twice-yearly often creates an ideal planning cycle for many of us (which can be increased as needed and also supplemented by plan adjustments between more in-depth planning sessions).
+In our experience, fairly intensive personal planning twice-yearly strikes a good balance between too little and too much planning in our lives, especially as our pursuit of health-centered life becomes more skilled and surefooted.
+Always, we want to have enough experience and learning from our previous plans as a foundation for each new plan.
+But we also do not want to plan so infrequently that we miss important opportunities for the compounding learning and health-increasing action that regular progressive planning reliably provides.
+Again, we have found that dedicated planning on a twice-yearly cycle is ideal for many of us (which can be increased as needed and supplemented by plan adjustments between in-depth planning sessions).

-To foster this biannual rhythm of progressive planning, action, and learning in our lives – also to promote Natural Living’s emphasis on powerfully balancing present-oriented or intrinsic life with future-oriented or extrinsic functioning – we therefore recommend using the waiting milestones of the natural year as an aid to our progressive planning, action, and learning.
-As highlighted in our Mastering The Natural Year graphic, HumanaNatura’s recommended use of the natural year as a progressive aid has three core aspects, which you will see us encourage on our NaturaLife blog and social media sites throughout the year:
+To foster this biannual rhythm of progressive planning, action, and learning in our lives, we recommend using the milestones of the natural year as a waiting aid to our efforts.
+As highlighted in our Mastering The Natural Year graphic, HumanaNatura’s recommended use of the natural year in this way has three core aspects, which you will see us encourage on Facebook and Twitter throughout the year:

-> Equinox Planning – we encourage Natural Living planning sessions at each equinox, both to encourage biannual planning and because the greater environmental balance of these times of the year can aid reflection and deliberation.
-In the HumanaNatura system, this work results in our creation or updating of our Natural Life Plan, outlining our evolving personal vision for progressively healthier life and the steps we will take to realize this vision before our next planning cycle.
+> Equinox Planning – we encourage personal planning sessions at each equinox, both to encourage in-depth biannual planning and because the greater environmental balance of these times often aids reflection and deliberation.
+In the HumanaNatura approach, this work typically results in our creation a new Natural Life Plan, outlining our evolving personal vision for progressively healthier life and the steps we will take to realize this vision.

-> Cross Quarter Action & Learning – in the four periods between the two equinoxes and the two solstices each year, we encourage extra focus on implementing (and thus learning from) our Natural Life Plans.
+> Cross Quarter Action & Learning – in the four cross-quarter periods between the equinoxes and the solstices each year, we encourage extra focus on implementing, and thus learning from, our Natural Life Plans.
 As the name implies, and as you may know, a cross quarter is the halfway point between each equinox and solstice.

-> Solstice Celebration – importantly, since this focus on planning and goal-oriented action can make us quite future-oriented – and potentially less healthy, by making us become less appreciative of or attentive to momentary or intrinsic life – we encourage HumanaNatura practitioners to step away from our plans and goals at each solstice, to gather with others and celebrate our lives and accomplishments, and to mark the passage of time, as people have done naturally for millennia – and perhaps for far longer.
+> Solstice Celebration – importantly, since this focus on planning and goal-oriented action can make us more future-oriented – often beneficially but also potentially making us undesirably less appreciative of momentary life – we encourage health-seekers to step away from their plans and actions at each solstice.
+In these times, we recommend gathering with others in celebration of our lives and accomplishments, enjoyment and immersion in momentary life, and marking the passage of time – as people have done for millennia, and perhaps far longer.